 Cellular Redox in Cats

-When a cat’s energy looks a little more choppy, grooming becomes half-finished, or appetite turns picky, the change can reflect how cells are handling everyday oxidative pressure.
-Cellular Redox in Cats describes the balance between reactive molecules (often called free radicals) and the antioxidant systems that keep signaling, energy production, and tissue upkeep more controlled (Rhee, 2006).
-This is not a single disease; it is a useful lens for triage—especially in older cats—because redox imbalance can show up before obvious lab abnormalities.
+When a cat's energy looks choppier, grooming turns half-finished, or appetite gets picky, the change can reflect how cells are handling everyday oxidative pressure.
+Cellular redox is the balance between reactive molecules — often called free radicals — and the antioxidant systems that keep signaling, energy, and tissue upkeep under control (Rhee, 2006).
+This is not a single disease.
+It is a useful lens for triage, especially in older cats, because redox imbalance can show up before lab numbers move.

-Owners do not need to “diagnose redox.”
-The practical goal is to notice early shift indicators, document patterns, and bring a clean story to the veterinarian.
-The most common high-impact clinical focus areas where redox balance matters for cats are kidney health and skin/coat comfort, with appetite and activity acting as the early outward signals (Alborough, 2020).
-This page moves from what is seen at home to the most likely drivers, what to track between vet visits, what is urgent, and how nutrition and daily routines can support a healthier restoration pace without overpromising.
+You do not need to 'diagnose redox.'
+The practical goal is to notice early changes, document the pattern, and bring a clean story to the vet.
+The two high-yield areas where redox balance matters most for cats are kidney health and skin and coat comfort, with appetite and activity acting as the early outward signals (Alborough, 2020).
+This page moves from what you see at home to the likely drivers, what to track between visits, what is urgent, and how nutrition and routine can support recovery without overpromising.

-• Cellular Redox in Cats matters because small shifts in appetite, grooming, and play can reflect early oxidative pressure before a crisis.
+• Small shifts in appetite, grooming, and play can reflect early oxidative pressure before a crisis.

-• Redox balance is a working relationship: mitochondria generate energy and signaling oxidants, while antioxidants keep that signaling more controlled.
+• Redox balance is a working relationship: mitochondria make energy and signaling oxidants, while antioxidants keep that signaling controlled.

-• Two high-yield focus areas are kidney strain (including CKD risk) and skin/coat changes; both can present as “just slowing down.”
+• Two high-yield areas are kidney strain (including CKD risk) and skin/coat changes; both can look like 'just slowing down.'

-• Common differentials include pain, dental disease, nausea, dehydration, diet changes, and stress; redox imbalance often travels with these rather than replacing them.
+• Common look-alikes include pain, dental disease, nausea, dehydration, diet changes, and stress — redox often travels with these.

-• Tracking works best with simple markers: food intake, water habits, litter box output, coat condition, and a short daily activity note.
+• Track food intake, water, litter output, coat condition, and a short daily activity note.

-• Urgency rises fast with not eating, repeated vomiting, rapid weight loss, open-mouth breathing, or profound lethargy—those need same-day guidance.
+• Not eating, repeated vomiting, rapid weight loss, or open-mouth breathing need same-day care.

 The Early Signs Owners Notice First